 These are one of my favorite experiences as a gift!

-It it a chance to invest into learning that a kid truly enjoys.
+It is a chance to invest in learning that a kid truly enjoys.

-There are some many summer camps that you can truly pick the best gift that is truly an experience.
+There are many summer camps where you can truly pick the best gift that is truly an experience.

 Extended Family Tip – You don’t always have to pay to send them to a summer camp.
 You can have the kids join you at your house for a summer camp that you create.